 What does sodium lauroyl lactylate do?

 Sodium lauroyl lactylate is added to skincare products as an emulsifier.
-It is an antibacterial properties and is also moisturizing.
+It has antibacterial properties and is also moisturizing.